 A New Approach to Hydrogen Peroxide Room Disinfection

-Supplemental disinfection is increasingly expected in hospital workflows, particularly for isolation rooms, MDRO protocols, and high-risk discharges that require a second step beyond manual cleaning.
+Supplemental disinfection is increasingly expected in hospital workflows, particularly for isolation rooms, MDRO protocols, and high-risk discharges that require more robust and reliable methods than can be achieved by manual cleaning alone.

 Hydrogen peroxide systems are widely used in hospitals—for example, in equipment reprocessing cabinets—because they are highly effective, achieving high levels of pathogen reduction across a broad range of organisms.
 As hospitals look to expand their use into whole-room applications, however, operational constraints become more apparent.

 Historically, longer cycle times and workflow complexity have limited the practical use of hydrogen peroxide for room disinfection.
-As a result, a key challenge has emerged: not all hydrogen peroxide systems fit the pace and realities of hospital operations.
+Failure to fit the pace and realities of hospital operations have prevented this highly effective method of disinfection from being deployed more broadly.

 Where Legacy Hydrogen Peroxide Systems Break Down in Practice